China pulls out stops to avoid lay-offs as economy cools

 State firms are encouraged to keep idle workers employed, subsidies and tax breaks are given to companies that do not fire their workers, and some businesses are even enticed into hiring despite the slackening economic growth.

-The measures appear to be working for now, said a senior economist at the Development Research Center, a think-tank affiliated to China’s cabinet.
+The measures appear to be working for now, said a senior economist at the Development Research Centre, a think-tank affiliated to China’s cabinet.

 “There is no big problem in employment.
 They (top leaders) are more worried about financial risks and debt risks,” said the economist, who declined to be named.